 Barry Jahansetan [00:11:44] And with SaaS or with any business, it‘s not so much the revenue milestones that you’re going to meet, it is the velocity, how fast your revenue is growing, which affects your valuation.

 As a VC, even as a public investor, you are looking at the internal rate of return.
 You’re looking at the return on investments.

 So, how fast you grow is really key in SaaS, in any business.
 In fact, McKinsey did a study of public companies and found that the effect of growing your revenue is twice as much on your valuation, than the effect of growing your margins.

-Barry Jahansetan[00:12:28] In the SaaS world, in terms of SaaS public companies, every one percent increase in net retention, so net retention in the SaaS language is how much are you expanding your revenue from the existing base less any revenue that you lose to Churn to lost customers.
+Barry Jahansetan[00:12:28] In the SaaS world, in terms of taking a SaaS company public, every one percent increase in net retention, so net retention in the SaaS language is how much are you expanding your revenue from the existing base less any revenue that you lose to Churn to lost customers.
 That’s called net retention.

 The public SaaS companies, every one percent improvement, you can make in your net retention, that increases your valuation by hundred million dollars.
 And this was fromBessemer.
 So, this is studied at Bessemer, a famous VC in the valley.

 Barry Jahansetan[00:13:57] Another key thing in getting ready to go public is public investors, of course, they’re going to look at your market opportunity.
 And of course, they want to find companies that have open and huge TAM, (total available markets).